peercoin/peercoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A ppcoind binary is not included in the PPCoin-Qt.app bundle.
+A ppcoind binary is not included in the Peercoin-QT.app bundle.
 You can ignore this section if you are building `ppcoind` for your own use.

 If you are building `ppcoind` for others, your build machine should be set up